**Last updated on: 15 February 2021**

 Charye (차례 – ancestral worship ceremony)

 The most important ritual food is tteokguk (떡국 – rice cake soup) and there are at least a dozen other dishes including fish, galbijjim (갈비찜 – braised short ribs), japchae (잡채 – sweet potato noodles with meat and vegetables), jeon (전 – Korean pancakes containing chopped vegetables), hangwa (한과 – Korean traditional cookies), fruits and other dishes made of various kinds of vegetables, meat and fish.
 Preparing the ritual food takes a lot of time and efforts and nowadays some people may use the holiday catering services.
-This year, a Korean family is expected to spend around US$170 for charye.
+A Korean family is expected to spend around US$170 for charye.

 During charye, family members make two full bows on their knees and then a bow while half-standing and offer prayers to their ancestors.
 After charye is performed, the family members share the ritual food together, hoping that the virtues of their ancestors will be passed onto themselves.